energywebfoundation/snapshot-seed-registration/README.md

 A simple smart contract to allow registration of the blocks whose hashes will be used as seeds for the snapshot.

+The registered blocknumbers are to be provided as input to the [snapshot blocknumber calculation](https://github.com/energywebfoundation/snapshot-block-calculator).

 ## Hardhat documentation

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.